AgnosPCB/documentation/docs/getting_started/Unboxing.md

 ## Step 2
 **Take out the inspection chamber**

-Hold the inspection camera by the upper aluminum side frames and remove it from the box.
+Hold the inspection chamber by the upper aluminum side frames and remove it from the box.

 !!! warning "Important"